fivan18/books-catalogue/README.md

 ### Prerequisites

+- This app works with a fibonacci API.
+You need to have up and running [this API.](https://github.com/fivan18/rails-api-template) Rest assured you are in the fibonacci branch.

-Make sure you have installed [Node JS](https://nodejs.org/en/).
+- Make sure you have installed [Node JS](https://nodejs.org/en/).
 If not, follow this [guide](https://www.geeksforgeeks.org/installation-of-node-js-on-linux/) for Linux or this [one](https://treehouse.github.io/installation-guides/mac/node-mac.html) for Mac OS.

 ### Download the project

     $ git clone https://github.com/fivan18/books-catalogue.git

 ### Install the dependencies

+Go to the project's root directory and run:

     $ npm install